jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

  X x | Y y | Z z | Æ æ | Ø ø

 W w is only reserved for transcriptions; no native words use w.

+Collocation is always in this order above.

 Archaic writings use the letters with circumflex as well: ^d, ^k, ^t, ^z.
+^D collocates right after D and before E,
+^K right after K and before L,
+^T right after T and before U,
+^Z right after Z and before Æ.

 The letters have their own names.
 Most names are from a noun starting with the letter, but with a "xo" suffix.